bigskysoftware/htmx/www/essays/hypermedia-clients.md

 What I see now is that a lot of these discussions were putting the cart before the horse: the only way a REST-ful hypermedia API can be useful is if it is consumed by a proper hypermedia client.
 Otherwise, your hypermedia controls are wasted on what is, at the end of the day, a domain-specific thick client that just wants to get things done.

 Further, your hypermedia API is almost certainly going to have to carry a fair amount of presentation-layer information in it to make the whole thing usable.
+It turns out that "Level 3" of the Richard Maturity Model, Hypermedia Controls, *isn't* enough.
+In practice, you are going to need to add in a bunch of practical presentation-level technology to make your hypermedia API really work.

 I had a nascent sense of this when I wrote [HATEOAS Is For Humans](https://intercoolerjs.org/2016/05/08/hatoeas-is-for-humans.html), but I didn't, at that time, appreciate just how special the browser was.